jenkinsci/theme-manager-plugin/README.md

 ### User

-'Your name' profile link (in top right) → Configure → Built-in Themes
+'Your name' profile link (in top right) → Configure → Themes

 ### Configuration as Code example